Buyer Beware!

 - The two main dog training methods used are Positive Reinforcement and Positive Punishment (aka the use of Aversives like Prong, Choke and Shock collars).
 While these are both science based methods and are not mutually exclusive, research has shown that using only Positive Reinforcement works better without causing harm to the dog.

-- Different professional organization advocate for different training methods (just because a trainer has a professional affiliation or acreditation doesn't mean they are using only positive methods)
+- Different professional organization advocate for different training methods (just because a trainer has a professional affiliation or accreditation doesn't mean they are using only positive methods)

 - There are for-profit schools that teach dog training, and provide 'credentials' upon graduation.
-This is fine as long as you know what type of training that school teaches!
+This is fine as long as you know what type of training that school teaches, which means having credentials doesn't mean the trainer is using only positive methods.

 - There is only one independent credentialing body in the dog training industry, the CCPDT - Certification Council of Professional Dog Trainers